 What are some examples of these snow and ice masses, how do we monitor their conditions, and what do the results show?

-In State of the Cryosphere, snow cover, glaciers, permafrost, sea ice, ice shelves, and the related parameter sea level are discussed.
+In State of the Cryosphere, snow cover, glaciers, permafrost, sea ice, ice shelves, ice sheets, and the related parameter sea level are discussed.
 In all cases, scientists attempt to monitor both the areal extent and mass of these snow and ice bodies.
 Areal extent is easier to determine than mass.
 Various forms of remote sensing, from both aircraft and satellite, allow us to look down on surfaces at varying spatial scales and over time to determine if the snow or ice covered area is expanding or contracting.
 Long-term monitoring includes looking at the areal extent of snow cover and sea ice, as well as changes in area and mass of mountain glaciers.
-In all cases shown here, regardless of parameter or measurement method, the amount of snow and ice has been decreasing over the past several decades.